 Valsartan Worldwide Recalls

 In July, the European Union announced the first valsartan recalls.
-It followed a July 5th European Medical Association (EMA) announcement that they would be reviewing valsartan manufactured by ZHP.
+It followed a July 5th European Medical Association (EMA) announcement that they would review valsartan manufactured by ZHP.
 The EMA had also announced that only some of the valsartan medication was affected by the recall.
 They also advised that patients do not stop taking their valsartan medication unless instructed to do so by their health care provider.

 Days later, the Taiwanese Food and Drug Administration announced their valsartan recall.
 This was after they discovered six Chinese-made valsartan brands that contained NDMA.
 The Taiwanese FDA also noted that these six-brands combined only account for a small percentage of heart-disease-related drugs.
 The Taiwanese government required healthcare facilities and pharmacies to recall the contaminated valsartan within one month.
 They also advised that patients do not stop taking the contaminated drugs, but that they should see a doctor for alternatives.